 The Wearmouth Bridge

-Bishopwearmouth, on the south side of the River Wear, forms the city centre of modern Sunderland and developed from a settlement called South Wearmouth.
-It is linked to Monkwearmouth, across the river, by the Wearmouth Bridge of 1929.
+Bishopwearmouth, on the south side of the River Wear, forms much of the city centre of modern Sunderland and developed from the settlement of South Wearmouth.
+It is linked to Monkwearmouth, north of the river, by the Wearmouth Bridge of 1929.

-The predecessor of the current Wearmouth Bridge was an iron bridge dating from 1796 that was one of the most famous in the world.
-This earlier bridge was only the second cast iron bridge built in England, following on from the famed Ironbridge of Coalbrookdale in Staffordshire but the Wearmouth Bridge was twice as long and in its time was the biggest single-span bridge in the world.
+The present Wearmouth Bridge, designed by Mott, Hay & Anderson replaced an earlier one of international renown.
+It was an iron bridge of 1796 and one of the most famous in the world.
+Only the second cast iron bridge built in England, it eclipsed the famed Ironbridge of Coalbrookdale in Staffordshire as the Wearmouth Bridge was twice as long and in its time was the biggest single-span bridge in the world.
 Described as a “triumph of the new metallurgy and engineering ingenuity” it was built by local industrialist Rowland Burdon of Castle Eden.

 Burdon, who was the MP for County Durham, purchased sections of a bridge from an iron company in Rotherham.
 These sections, designed by the engineer and renowned radical, Thomas Paine, were intended for a new bridge across the Schuylkill River in Pennsylvania in the United States so the sections had to be modified for Wearmouth.
 The American businessman who originally ordered the bridge went bankrupt, enabling Burdon to make the purchase.